smcthompson/ecommerce-testing-suite/README.md

 - **Results**: “Cut test times by ~30%—proof my 22-thread beast delivers.”
 - **Personal Touch**: “Felt like a win straight from God when those tests passed.”
 - **Call to Action**: “Check it out on GitHub—my first step to QA stardom!”

----

-## Next Up

-Get this running on your ZenBook Duo—I’ll be here to troubleshoot if needed.
-Once it’s live, I’ll draft the **Episode 1 blog post** based on our notes.
-Then we’ll move to **Phase 2: BDD-Driven API Testing**.
-Sound good?
-Let’s make this portfolio sing!